"Reactions to Crime in Cross-national Perspective," in Anna Frate, Ugi Zvekic and

 257-270.

 This paper examines popular reactions to the threat of crime.
-Unlike a great deal of research on fear, this
+Unlike a great deal of research

-paper does not dwell on perceptions or emotional states; rather, it focuses on what they do as a reaction to
+on fear, this paper does not dwell on perceptions or emotional states; rather, it focuses on

-the threat of crime.
-It examines three distinctive clusters of crime-related behaviors: the precautions that
+what they do as a reaction to the threat of crime.
+It examines three distinctive clusters of

-people take to insulate themselves from personal attack, the things they do to protect the place where they
+attack, the things they do to protect the place where they live, and gun ownership.
+The paper

-live, and gun ownership.
-The paper examines these issues across the 14 nations included in the 1989
+examines these issues across the 14 nations included in the 1989 sweep of the International

-sweep of the International Crime Survey.
+Crime Survey.
 Slightly over 28,000 persons were interviewed in the survey.